wintechis/blast/docs/Blocks.md

 ```

 ### text create
-The create text with block combines (concatenates) the value of two text blocks to create the text "helloworld".
+The create text with block combines (concatenates) the value of two text blocks to create the text "hello world".
 Note that there is no space between them, since none was in either original text.

 ![text create block](images/upload/text-create.png)

 **input:** { *text* }
-**ouput** *text*
+**output** *text*

 To increase the number of text inputs, click on the gear icon, which changes the view to: